austinlparker/deserted-island-devops/content/about.md

 ## Accessibility and Code of Conduct

-We'll strive to provide closed captioning (machine translation) on the stream.
+We'll strive to provide closed captioning on the stream.
 Please find our [Code of Conduct](/coc) here.

 ## Acknowledgements